spark404/STM32F769I-DISCO_Blank_Project/README.md

  If you can't be bothered to deal with watchdogs immediately you can deactivate the IWDG as well in 'System Core'.
 For now just comment out the line 'MX_IWDG_Init();' to disable the watchdog for a bit, our bsp calls take too long.
- Not that this will be enabled if you generate code from the ioc file again.
+ Note this will be enabled again if you generate code from the ioc file.

- After making these changes generate the code again
+ After making these changes generate the code.

  Now you have a clean project, but it's missing the board specific stuff.
-The BSP files are in supporting repository, but not automagically copied to the project.
+The BSP files are in the supporting repository, but not automagically copied to the project.
  Locate your 'STM32Cube_FW_F7_V1.17.0' folder and copy the directory 'Drivers/BSP/STM32F769I-Discovery' to your project in the same location.
 From the 'Drivers/BSP/Components' directory copy the directories Common, adv7533, ft6x06, mx25l512, otm8009a and wm8994 to the same location in your project.
 From the 'Utilities' Folder copy Fonts to the same location in your project.

-The following directies should now show up in teh IDE after a refresh
+The following directies should now show up in the IDE after a refresh:
 ```
 ./Drivers/BSP/STM32F769I-Discovery
 ./Drivers/BSP/Components